 From time to time, we take photos and videos of visitors at Newport Dunes.
 If the photos and videos may include children under 13, we do not retain, use or disclose them unless we obtain express, written parental consent.
 This consent may be revoked as to the Newport Dunes website (but not offline materials as they are not covered by COPPA) by contacting Newport Dunes in writing at the address below and requesting the removal of such information from the Newport Dunes website.

-Any parent/legal guardian can review or have deleted from Newport Dunes’s website his or her child’s images and other personal information and refuse to permit its future collection or online use.
-Please email privacy@newportdunes.com or call 800-279-1455 to request a deletion from the website of your child’s image and other personal information and/or to refuse to permit any future collection or online use.
+Any parent/legal guardian can review or have deleted from Newport Dunes’ website his or her child’s images and other personal information and refuse to permit its future collection or online use.
+Please email privacy@newportdunes.com or call 800-946-9179 to request a deletion from the website of your child’s image and other personal information and/or to refuse to permit any future collection or online use.

 Should an individual have any inquiries or concerns about information concerning children under the age of 13 years or about our privacy practices in general, the operator collecting and/or maintaining personal information through the Newport Dunes website and who will handle all inquiries from parents/legal guardians and other interested individuals may be contacted as follows: